 Heat 1-2 Tbsp.
 (15-30 ml) of olive oil in a heavy 12" (30 cm) skillet over medium-high heat.
 Add the shallots and garlic and stir until slightly translucent and fragrant (do not brown the shallots).
 Then add the rice, stirring and tossing frequently until the rice has begun to take on a pale golden blond color and nutty aroma, about 3 minutes.
 Don't let the rice turn brown.

 Add dry white wine and stir gently.
 Cook for 1-2 minutes or until all the liquid has evaporated.

-Using a ladle, add about 1/2 cup (120 ml) of hot vegetable stock to the rice at a time while continuing to stir the rice.
-When the rice appears almost dry, add another ladle of stock and repeat the process.
+Using a ladle, add about 1/2 cup (120 ml) of hot vegetable broth to the rice at a time while continuing to stir the rice.
+When the rice appears almost dry, add another ladle of broth and repeat the process.
 It's important to stir constantly and add the next ladle as soon as the rice is almost dry.
 As the rice cooks, it will release its natural starches and start taking on a creamy consistency.

 Serve the risotto hot, topped with the fried wild mushrooms, garnished with some chopped chives (or Italian parsley), and sprinkled with some black pepper.

 Store leftover risotto covered in the refrigerator for 3-4 days.
 To reheat, for every 1 cup risotto, bring about 1/4 cup (60 ml) vegetable broth to a boil on the stove in a pot large enough to fit the risotto.
 If you don't happen to have broth on hand, water can work in a pinch.
 Add the risotto and stir it for a few minutes until the rice warms up.
 If the risotto is still quite thick, you can add a splash or two more broth, as needed, to loosen it up.